Kerala Police: Police headquarters

-Kerala Police is headed by the State Police Chief.
-He is the senior most Indian Police Service officer in the State and is of the rank of Director General of Police.
-State Police Chief is designated as the Head of the department for all administrative and operational purposes.
-State Police Chief is assisted by officers in the rank of Additional Director General of Police.
+The Kerala Police is headed by the State Police Chief, who is the senior-most Indian Police Service (IPS) officer in the state and holds the rank of Director General of Police (DGP).
+The Director General of Police-cum-State Police Chief is appointed by the Government of Kerala from among the officers nominated by the Union Public Service Commission (UPSC).